Zi-YuanYang/HyperFed/README.md

 pip install requirements.txt
 ```

-Our implementation is based on [CTLib](https://github.com/xiawj-hub/CTLIB), including the data simulatation and training IR-based methods.
+Our implementation is based on [CTLib](https://github.com/xiawj-hub/CTLIB) in simulating data and training IR-based methods.
 If you have an interest in data simulation and IR-based networks, we recommend installing it.
 Furthermore, HyperFed can be easily integrated into transformer-based methods with minor modifications.

 #### Acknowledgments
 Special thanks for Dr. Xia, Dr. Li and Dr. Zhang!